Clobbe/Kaggle-Boston-Housing-Prices-Advanced-Regression-Analysis/Boston_Housing_Prices.md

     ## [77] "X2ndFlrSF"     "X3SsnPorch"    "YearBuilt"     "YearRemodAdd"
     ## [81] "YrSold"

-We did some variable evaluation, tidious but very useful.
+We did some feature evaluation, tidious but very useful.
 It was done in a regular [Google Spreadsheet.](https://docs.google.com/spreadsheets/d/16RMnBO7TQLbaJIiphSrcFAlJq7ewtXyojskUUsE__FM/edit?usp=sharing)

-From the initial evaluation with determine that some variables are more interesting for houses and some for apartment houses.
+From the initial evaluation with determine that some features are more interesting for houses and some for apartment houses.

-By following the recommendation from previous author we grouped variables into the three categories:
+By following the recommendation from previous author we grouped features into the three categories:

 -   `building`